dfinity/internet-identity/Demo.md

 These instructions start from a mostly clean slate.
 Apply common sense when following them in your development area.

+1. Delete your browser cache for `localhost:8000` and `localhost:8080`.
 1. Run `./dfx.sh cache delete`, just to be sure
 2. In a checkout of `idp-service`, `main` branch, reset the dfx state:
    ```